 - Scoil Barra Naofa Code of Behaviour & Anti-Bullying Policy

-Appendix 2: School Policies with Regards to Child Protection
+Appendix 3: School Policies with Regards to Child Protection

 The following school policies have relevance for child protection and are available for viewing in the school office.

 - Code of Behaviour

-- Anti Bullying Policy
+- Anti-Bullying Policy